//this is the mailchimp popup form //ShareThis code for sharing images

 Other Key Components

-As mentioned in the very beginning of this article, employee morale can be thought of as evident when people are doing their best work, and doing it collaboratively, authentically, and with a crystal clear focus.
+As mentioned at the beginning of this article, employee morale is evident when people are doing their best work, collaboratively, authentically, and with a crystal clear focus.

-Self-determination theory gives us a foundation for how we can move toward doing our best work.
+Self-determination theory gives us a foundation for moving toward doing our best work.
 What about doing it collaboratively and with a crystal clear focus?

 Collaboration